We are pleased to announce the fourth edition of the annual

 • Freedom of Expression, Pluralism and the Changing Media: Legal Perspectives

-For both events, we aim to have participants from a variety of countries and backgrounds.
+CMPF aims at having participants from a variety of countries and backgrounds.
 The selection of participants will be made by the CMPF based on the information provided in the application form.
-Applicants should indicate which of the events they are applying for (Summer School AND/OR Boot Camp) and whether their participation is conditional upon available scholarship.
+Applicants should indicate whether their participation is conditional upon available scholarship.

-All participants are expected to contribute actively to the roundtables and small group discussions, as well as to get acquainted with the materials distributed before their arrival to the Summer School AND/OR the Boot Camp.
+All participants are expected to contribute actively to the roundtables and small group discussions, as well as to get acquainted with the materials distributed before their arrival to the Summer School.

-The full scholarship will cover the tuition fee, lunches at the EUI canteen during the school days (no weekends), accommodation and travel expenses to/from Florence (reimbursed up to a ceiling of 400 Euro) for the duration of both events.
+The full scholarship will cover lunches at the EUI canteen during the school days (no weekends), accommodation and travel expenses to/from Florence (reimbursed up to a ceiling of 400 Euro).

 Networking among participants; shared knowledge of common European journalistic professional rights and rules; strategies for the development of pluralism and freedom in the new media.
 A Certificate will be awarded to each participant who has successfully completed the training course.

-The working language of the Summer School and the Boot Camp is English
+The working language of the Summer School is English

-For information about the Summer School, the Boot Camp and the Centre for Media Pluralism and Media Freedom please contact the Centre at: firstname.lastname@example.org; Direct phone: (+39) 055 4685 832.
+For information about the Summer School, and the Centre for Media Pluralism and Media Freedom please contact the Centre at: email@example.com; Direct phone: (+39) 055 4685 832.

 ABOUT THE CENTRE FOR MEDIA PLURALISM AND MEDIA FREEDOM: